 These initiatives continue to be rolled out across our operations in North America where injury rates are significantly higher than in Australia.
 In North America there were 10 lost time injuries during the year, translating to 6.2 lost time injuries per million hours worked, up from 3.5 in the prior year.
-Encouragingly, the total recordable injury rate decreased to 21.1, from 24.3 last year.
+Encouragingly, the total recordable injury rate, a key lead indicator for lost time injuries, decreased to 21.1, from 24.3 last year.